Greece Foodies

 2. Mainland Greece – Greek cuisine

 The mountain areas are the home of premium meats.
-Everyone participates in the beautiful spring festival of Easter, which is accompanied by delectable lamb or goat dishes.
+Everyone participates in the beautiful spring festival of Easter, accompanied by delectable lamb or goat dishes.

 3. Islands of Greece